hauni97/rest_api/README.md

 You may be asked to install further dependencies to run the IOS simulator ([Xcode](https://developer.apple.com/xcode/) required) or android emulator.

 <!-- ### Disclaimer -->
+###### Disclaimer
-_Disclaimer: This project is part of a cloud computing coursework taught by [Dr. Sukhpal Singh Gill](https://github.com/iamssgill) and [Ignacio De Castro Arribas](https://www.linkedin.com/in/ignacio-de-castro-arribas-44a48117) at the Queen Mary University of London Electrical Engineering & Computer Science Department to create a prototype of a cloud application._
+This project is part of a cloud computing coursework taught by [Dr. Sukhpal Singh Gill](https://github.com/iamssgill) and [Ignacio De Castro Arribas](https://www.linkedin.com/in/ignacio-de-castro-arribas-44a48117) at the Queen Mary University of London Electrical Engineering & Computer Science Department to create a prototype of a cloud application._